 PROVISIONAL RESULTS Provisional result scores are published for information only and have no validity for timing purposes.
-They serve the purposes of allowing competitors check their pending result before penalty or result mistakes (if any) are placed into the scoring software for assignment of points
+They serve the purposes of allowing competitors check their pending result before penalty or result mistakes (if any) are placed into the scoring software for assignment of points expired.
+The Jury may require a correction of the results and/or penalties prior to approving and signing the final scores.

-OFFICIAL

-Time periods for complaints/protests start from the publication of official scores.
+OFFICIAL Time periods for complaints/protests start from the publication of official scores.

-Official scores automatically become final after all relevant time periods have approving and signing the final scores.
+FINAL Official scores automatically become final after all relevant time periods have